Where to Buy

 GBM Assessment (Score: 9.5/10)

 The Oresteia is the only complete trilogy surviving from Greek drama and stands as the very birth of Western dramatic art.
-Across its three plays, Aeschylus traces the transformation of justice from blood-feud and cycles of vengeance to the rule of law, creating a profound meditation on civilization's highest aspirations.
+Across its three plays, Aeschylus traces the transformation of justice from blood-feud and cycles of vengeance to the rule of law, creating a sustained meditation on civilization's highest aspirations.

 Aeschylus, who fought at Marathon, traces the curse of the House of Atreus from Agamemnon's murder through to the founding of the Areopagus law court in Athens, linking mythological narrative to the origins of democratic justice.
 Eugene O'Neill's Mourning Becomes Electra transplanted the trilogy into an American Civil War setting.
-The Oresteia remains a core text at Princeton and Oxford.

 Classical Athens: The Golden Age, c.
 480-430 BC

-Athens defeats Persia at Marathon and Salamis, inaugurating the most extraordinary cultural flowering in Western history.
+Athens defeats Persia at Marathon and Salamis, inaugurating the most concentrated cultural flowering in Western history.
 Under Pericles, the Parthenon rises.
 Athenian democracy reaches fullest expression.
 The Great Dionysia produces tragedy and comedy.
 Herodotus invents history.
 The population of Athens — smaller than modern Reno — shapes Western civilization forever.

 Awards & Adaptations